Edragon/edragon.github.io/power-dat/DC-dat/DCDC-dat/dcdc-down-dat/dcdc-down-dat.md

 - [[craneae-dat]] - MOR2805S == MOR Single and Dual DC-DC Converters == 16 to 40 Volt Input - 66 to 120 Watt

+- [[gaia-converter-dat]] - MGDM-25 - Hi-Rel Grade, DC/DC Converter, 25 W

+The MGDM-25 series is a full family of high performance DC/DC power modules designed for aerospace, military and high-end industrial applications.
+These modules use a frequency fixed swiching technic at 250 KHz providing excellent reliability, low noise characteristics and high power density.
+Standard models are available with nominal input voltage of 28 volts in a voltage range of 9-36, 16-40 volts.
+The series include single, bi and triple output voltage choices of 3.3, 5, 12, 15 volts.

 ## ref